 Happy Fall Ya’ll!
 We’ve finally been getting a welcome taste of fall weather, after what seemed like a very long summer season.
 Hope you are enjoying the season change as much as we are.
-And next week, my colleague Matthew Schoonover will be at two PTAC events in Kansas.
-Be sure to check those out if you are in the area.

 But for now, it’s time for another dose of government contracting news.
 This week, stories about increased use of AI in government contracting, the role of small business in the next moon mission, and a guilty plea for rigging bids at government auctions.